-During the three months ended March 31, 2019, the Company recognized a reduction in the accrual for restructuring-related activities of approximately \$1,000, which is comprised of approximately \$3,000 recorded as a for one-time termination benefit costs and approximately \$8,000 for termination benefits under ongoing benefit arrangements for terminated employees as certain benefit payments are no longer expected to occur.
-Cumulatively, through March 31, 2019, the Company recognized expense for restructuring-related activities of approximately \$1,355,000 which is comprised of approximately \$1,029,000 recorded as termination benefits under ongoing benefit arrangements for terminated employees, approximately \$97,000 as one-time termination benefits under ongoing benefit arrangements for terminated employees, approximately \$97,000 as one-time termination benefit costs for terminated employees, approximately \$214,000 in retention benefits for seven retained employees who had retention bonuses not triggered by a change in control event and approximately \$15,000 of other restructuring related costs including consulting and legal fees.
+During the three months ended March 31, 2019, the Company recognized a reduction in the accrual for restructuring-related activities of approximately \$11,000, which is comprised of approximately \$3,000 recorded as a for one-time termination benefit costs and approximately \$8,000 for termination benefits under ongoing benefit arrangements for terminated employees as certain benefit payments are no longer expected to occur.
+Cumulatively, through March 31, 2019, the Company recognized expense for restructuring-related activities of approximately \$1,355,000 which is comprised of approximately \$1,029,000 recorded as termination benefits under ongoing benefit arrangements for terminated employees, approximately \$97,000 as one-time termination benefit costs for terminated employees, approximately \$15,000 of other restructuring related costs including consulting and legal fees.
 There are currently no assurances a change in control event will take place.
 The Company does not consider the payment of severance benefits for retained employees or the payment of retention benefits only payable upon a change in control to be probable for accounting purposes as of March 31, 2019.
 Unless and until the Company's shareholders have approved a specific transaction, the Company's probability assessment regarding a change in control event is not expected to change.